startreedata/thirdeye/thirdeye-ui/README.md

 ### `pretty`

-Run Prettier across the project except for files and directories listed in repository root `.prettierignore`
+Run Prettier across the project except for files and directories listed in project root `.prettierignore`

 ```
 $ npm run pretty